YesSeri/piano/README.md

 ## Important remarks

 To build for github pages we need to use `parcel build index.html --public-url https://yesseri.github.io/piano/`.
 If we don't all the css will look at `url/style.css` instead of `url/piano/style.css`.
+To push only the dist folder to the branch gh-pages use `git subtree push --prefix static/dist/ origin gh-pages`

 ## Technologies